beaucollins/parseroni/README.md

 #### `optional`

-Given any parser, returns a new parser that succeds when original parser succeeds _or_ the value is `null`.
+Given any parser, returns a new parser that succeeds when original parser succeeds _or_ the value is `null`.

 ```ts
 const parse = optional(parseString);